p4lang/p4lang.github.io/_events/2019-09-23-euro-p4-workshop.md

 ### Important Dates
 Submission (paper/poster/demo) deadline: ~~July 19th, 2019~~ <font color='red'>EXTENDED DEADLINE:</font> July 22nd, 2019
 Acceptance notification: August 10th, 2019
-Late submissions (1 page abstract, WITHOUT PROCEEDINGS) deadline: August 10th, 2018
-Late submissions notification: August 23rd, 2018
+Late submissions (1 page abstract, WITHOUT PROCEEDINGS) deadline: August 10th, 2019 Late submissions notification: August 23rd, 2019

 ### Submission instructions
 * Papers must be formatted following the guidelines shown in the [ANCS website](http://www.ancsconf.org/home/paper-submission-2019)
 * Papers submitted to EuroP4 should be of no more than six (6) single-spaced pages (including references).
 * Posters/Demos submitted to EuroP4 should be of no more than two (2) single-spaced pages (including references).
 * All papers must be submitted electronically via the submission site: [EuroP4 HotCRP](https://europ4.hotcrp.di.fc.ul.pt/home/)

+### Late Submission instructions
+* Papers submitted to EuroP4 should be of no more than one (1) page (including references).
+* All papers must be submitted electronically via the submission site: TBA

 ### Venue